kyma-project/kyma/docs/serverless-v2/02-01-serverless-v2.md

     >**TIP:** For more details on all Knative Serving resources, read the official [Knative documentation](https://knative.dev/docs/serving/).

-To sum up, the overall eventing communication with the lambda takes place through the Virtual Service that points to a given Revision.
+To sum up, the overall eventing communication with the function takes place through the Virtual Service that points to a given Revision.
 By default, the Virtual Service is set to the latest Revision but that can be modified to distribute traffic between Revisions if there is a high number of incoming events.